minetest-mods/areas/api.md

 Adding your protections to the HUD
 ----------------------------------

-If you are providing an extra protection mod to work in cunjunction with the HUD feature of `areas`, you can register a callback to add your mod's code to display your protection's existence.
+If you are providing an extra protection mod to work in conjunction with the HUD feature of `areas`, you can register a callback to add your mod's code to display your protection's existence.